tommite/pub-statins-br/src/paper.md

 Introduction
 ---
 - TODO: Describe the different treatment decisions - prescribing and treatment decisions in clinical practice, and broader policy decisions such as drug approval and HTA (Huseyin) NOTE/Tommi: I would consider leaving HTA out of this paper - taking the cost aspect into account makes it more complicated.

+An introduction explaining the challenges in decision making for different healthcare settings that mainly arise due to methodological gaps in synthesis and interpretation of evidence.
+Settings include drug and treatment selection, marketing authorisation, coverage/reimbursement.
+Highlight the case of prescribing and treatment selection while choosing it as the topic of the case study.

 - TODO: Describe the statins case (Huseyin / ?)